 The Billie Jean King National Tennis Center

-The complex contains DecoTurf, a fast-moving acrylic, hard court surface, which makes for exciting serve and volley games.
+The complex contains DecoTurf, a fast-moving acrylic hard court surface that makes for exciting serve and volley games.
 All the courts are lit.
 The main court is in Arthur Ashe Stadium.
 It seats 22,547 and is the largest outdoor tennis-only stadium in the world.
 The biggest games are played in this stadium, where a roof was installed in 2016.

-They also just created a new reasonably large Grandstand Stadium and the new Louis Armstrong Stadium with a retractable roof.
-Some of the best games I have seen have been in these smaller stadiums that offer some general seating and where, with patience and planning, you can be close to these tennis all-stars.
+There are also the reasonably large Grandstand Stadium and the Louis Armstrong Stadium with a retractable roof.
+Some of the best games I have seen have been in these smaller stadiums that offer some general seating and where, with patience and planning, you can be closer to these tennis all-stars.
+The Louis Armstrong Stadium general admission areas are generally shaded, which is a big plus for me.
 There are also many side courts where you can find great games.
 The Center also has numerous restaurants, stores, and vendor areas where you can have fun playing games or testing your serve.

 Getting to the US Open from New York City

-Car: Public transportation to the area is so good, but if you want to drive there is parking available.
+Car: Public transportation to the area is excellent, but parking is available if you want to drive.
 Expect traffic congestion.

 Subway: The 7 Train from Grand Central is about a 25-minute ride right to the front of the stadium at the Mets-Willets Point Station.
 When I am in NYC, I use the New York Subway iPhone app, which makes finding the right subway very simple.